signavio/tech-blog/_posts/2018-12-17-lossless-image-optimization.md

 # Working on Mac?

-You probably prefer to just use brew to setup everything needed here instead of compiling by yourself.
-This is all you will need with `imagemagick` being optional for image conversion.
+You probably prefer to just use [Homebrew](https://brew.sh/) to set up everything needed here instead of compiling by yourself.
+This is all you will need, with `imagemagick` being optional for image conversion.

 ```
 $ brew install zopfli gifsicle imagemagick